Genome sequencing lab likely to start at LNJP Hospital by July 1st week | Health

 A genome sequencing laboratory, to identify variants of coronavirus, is likely to start at the Delhi government's Lok Nayak Jai Prakash Narayan (LNJP) Hospital by the first week of July, officials said on Wednesday.

-A genetic sequencing machine for the laboratory has been procured from Singapore after issuing a global tender for it, they said.
+A genetic sequencing machine for the laboratory has been procured from Singapore after the government issued a tender for it, they said.

 Earlier this month, Delhi Chief Minister Arvind Kejriwal had announced that two genome sequencing laboratories to identify variants of coronavirus will come up at the LNJP Hospital and at the Institute of Liver and Biliary Sciences.